aipmhub/chat-plugin-sdk/docs/guides/plugin-invoke.md

 ## Considerations

 - The design of Function Call needs to accurately reflect the user's intent and the required parameters.
-- Plugins must be able to securely and efficiently handle requests from LobeChat and provide accurate responses.
+- Plugins must be able to securely and efficiently handle requests from AiPMChat and provide accurate responses.
 - In the latest implementation of OpenAI, Function Call has been updated to tool_calls.
-LobeChat has completed compatibility adaptation to accommodate the new implementation.
+AiPMChat has completed compatibility adaptation to accommodate the new implementation.

 ## Conclusion

-The Function Call mechanism provides a flexible and efficient tool triggering mechanism for LobeChat plugins, enabling the LobeChat assistant to interact with external services in a more intelligent manner.
+The Function Call mechanism provides a flexible and efficient tool triggering mechanism for AiPMChat plugins, enabling the AiPMChat assistant to interact with external services in a more intelligent manner.
 This mechanism not only enhances user experience but also provides developers with vast innovation opportunities.